Training farmers (men and women) in better ways to grow and diversify their crops

 Multiply this story by the 26 men and women in the group and you can sense their excitement as they discover what a tremendous asset this income generation group is to their lives.

-They want to express their gratitude to the Every Home for Christ supporters who have made this possible by giving to the Food Security program.Support these Projects
+They want to express their gratitude to the Australian government (through the Australian NGO Cooperation Program) and to the Every Home for Christ supporters who have made this possible by giving to the Food Security program.Support these Projects